Unstable Cores are the source of instability in chemical reaction networks: The four examples in detail

 which indeed possesses four negative-real-part eigenvalues.
 However, it is clear that the matrix

-loses stability with $\epsilon \rightarrow 0$, in a similar fashion as the arguments in Lemma~\ref{SIlemma:CSinst}.
+loses stability with $\epsilon \rightarrow 0$, in a similar fashion as the arguments in Lemma~\ref{lemma:CSinst} of the main text (Lemma~\ref{lemma:CSinstSI} here in the SM).
 Moreover, the matrix $B(\varepsilon)$ is invertible for any $\varepsilon$ (multiplying a column just multiplies the determinant), and thus the only possibility for the loss of stability is a crossing of a pair of purely imaginary eigenvalues.
 The full example inherits this core feature via a proper choice of Michaelis-Menten parameters.
-Likely this results in a Hopf bifurcation \cite{SIHsubook} and luckily it results in a supercritical Hopf bifurcation, generating a stable periodic orbit.
+Likely this results in a Hopf bifurcation \cite{Hsubook} and luckily it results in a supercritical Hopf bifurcation, generating a stable periodic orbit.

-An oscillatory example based on the autocatalytic twin in \eqref{SIautocattwin2} has been presented in \cite{SIVasHunt}, and we omit here the full details.
+An oscillatory example based on the autocatalytic twin in \eqref{autocattwin2} has been presented in \cite{VasHunt}, and we omit here the full details.
 We just report the example for completeness, made of 5 species $A,B,C,D,E$, and 8 reactions.\\

-\\ The following Michaelis--Menten system admits an unstable equilibrium at $x=(1,1,1,1,1)$, with nearby initial conditions converging to a stable periodic orbit.
+\\ The following Michaelis--Menten system has an unstable equilibrium at $x=(1,1,1,1,1)$, with nearby initial conditions converging to a stable periodic orbit.

-\subsection{BOX C: Oscillations with unstable-negative feedback and mass-action variation}
+\subsection{EXAMPLE C: Oscillations with unstable-negative feedback and mass-action variation}

 Consider six species $A,B,C,D,E,F$ and the following eleven reactions.\\

 \\ The stoichiometric matrix $S$ is

 Reactions 1, 2, 3, 4, and 5 have been chosen explicitly catalytic to reduce as much as possible the number of reactions and species.
 Clearly, the network contains only the unstable-core